HenryJia/lightning-baselines3/docs/source/guide/rl_tips.rst

 .. note::

   Pay attention to environment wrappers when evaluating your agent and comparing results to others' results.
 Modifications to episode rewards or lengths may also affect evaluation results which may not be desirable.
-Check ``evaluate_policy`` helper function in :ref:`Evaluation Helper <eval>` section.

 Because most algorithms use exploration noise during training, you need a separate test environment to evaluate the performance of your agent at a given time.
 It is recommended to periodically evaluate your agent for ``n`` test episodes (``n`` is usually between 5 and 20)